Field Experience: Sites

 Phone: 919-513-3481

-Site description: NCSU is a fast-paced, innovative academic library located in Raleigh.
-This field experience is a unique opportunity to assist the director in providing programming that builds connections and networks between the NCSU Libraries and the university community.
+Site description: NC State University Libraries is a fast-paced, innovative academic library located in Raleigh.
+This field experience is a unique opportunity to assist the director of program planning and outreach in designing and coordinating programming that builds connections and networks between the NC State University Libraries and the university community.
 Ideal for motivated students who thrive in a busy and creative environment.

-Tasks: Support library programming, such as Read Smart- a series of informal book discussions moderated by members of NC State’s faculty (a collaborative effort between the NCSU Libraries and Wake County Public Libraries)- as well as events honoring the university community, such as Amazing Alumni, Fabulous Faculty, Stellar Students, and other Friends of the Library special events.
-Students will gain writing, communication and marketing skills.
+Tasks: Support library programming, such as Read Smart- a series of informal book discussions moderated by members of NC State’s faculty (a collaborative effort between the NC State University Libraries and Wake County Public Libraries) - as well as events that feature student work, promote faculty research, and promote equity and inclusion.
+Students will gain program planning, writing, communication and marketing skills, and will participate in meetings with other Libraries units.

 National Humanities Center Library